Severe testing of Benford's law: Severe tests of Benford's law

 Note that by~(\ref{eq:asymptotic_distr}), under the null hypothesis of data conformity with Benford's law we have

 In this way we can obtain a standard normal test of conformity based on a scaled version of the excess $MAD$.
-This test is related to the adjusted $MAD$ test proposed in \cite{cerquetilupi2021}.
-The null of conformity is $\rH_0: \delta = 0$; the alternative is one-sided, $\rH_1: \delta > 0$.
-The alternative hypothesis can be specialized as $\rH_1: \delta > \delta^* > 0$ to take into account substantive discrepancy.
+We call this test ``excess $MAD$ test''.
+The null of conformity is $\rH_0: \delta_{n,k} = 0$; the alternative of interest is one-sided, $\rH_1: \delta_{n,k} > 0$ and can be specialized as $\rH_1: \delta_{n,k} > \delta^* > 0$ to take into account substantive discrepancy.
+In fact, it should be stressed that the test $p$~value is a post-data error probability for which we know the relevant tail so that we can legitimately disregard cases for which the test statistic is negative.
+In the present case, the distribution of the test statistic (\ref{eq:testStat}) under the alternative $H_1: \delta_{n,k} = \delta^*$ is approximately $\rN \left(k \sqrt{n} \, \delta^* / \sqrt{\vones^\prime \mD \mR \mD \vones}, 1 \right)$.
+The distribution of the test statistic under the alternative can be used to carry out a post-data severity evaluation as in section~\ref{sec:severity}.

-The problem is how to define $\delta^*$.
-We believe that $\delta^*$ should be determined on the basis of the specific knowledge of the phenomenon under investigation.
-Here, in order to maintain a relationship with Nigrini's thresholds \citep[][table~7.1]{nigrini2012} we define $\delta^*$ as

-where $t_k$ (with $k \in \{9, 90\}$) represents Nigrini's threshold and $E(MAD_{n,k})$ is the expected value of the $MAD$ for each specific number of observations ($n$) and of digits ($k$). $n_{\min_k}$ and $n_{\max}$ are chosen in a range that covers a broad range of applications: in particular, $n_{\min_k}$ depends on $k$ to take into account that the larger is $k$, the larger must be the minimum number of observations.
-From now on, we write $\delta_k^*$ to make it clear that its value depends on the number of digits $k$.
-Here we consider $n_{\min_k}$ such that the minimum expected number of observations for each digit is 5, obtaining $n_{\min_9} = 110$ and $n_{\min_{90}} = 1146$.
-We take $n_{\max} = $ 25,000 for both cases.
-As for the value of $t_k$ we consider Nigrini's thresholds for close conformity.
-In this way, equation~(\ref{eq:deltaStar}) returns $\delta_9^* \approx 0.00321$ and $\delta_{90}^* \approx 0.00037$.